Gain a clear, detailed understanding of Luna Modeler’s interface.

 On the Settings page you can change the theme, set the number of UNDO steps, where to display tabs with diagrams and other options.

-By default, main objects, e.g. tables and columns (PostgreSQL, MariaDB…) with datatypes are displayed, however you can also display descriptions, indexes, schema etc. To change the visualization, click the Display button and select the desired option.
+By default, main objects, e.g. tables and columns with datatypes are displayed, however you can also display descriptions, indexes, schema names, dependencies, animations etc.

 You can also click the diagram area and set the settings in the side panel.